-I think that this show, with guidance by parents, would be a good start to show kids the value of their community and what each person does in that community.
-I also think that it is a good place for parents of today to start, so they can understand the value of their community as well, because communities are becoming extinct.
+I think that Higglytown Heroes, with guidance by parents, would be a great start showing kids the value of their community and what each person does in that community.
+I also think that it is a good place for the parents of today to start… so they can understand the value of their community as well, because communities are becoming extinct.
 Yes, we all live in close proximity but the community spirit is dying and this show, in my opinion, brought a point home to me and might to other parents as well.

 Another tool might be to grab the above Community Minifigure set from Lego Education.
 This set allows exploration of life as a member of a community.
 The set has 21 playing cards and 5 downloadable game ideas to promote social skills, critical thinking and language development.
 This would make a great hands on gift for children!

 We are all superheroes, even you and me, because we all keep the world turning and do something that no one else does or in a way no one else can, and that deserves respect.
 A locksmith isn’t just a locksmith, he can save the day, and that is a world I want to live in!